Creditor Harassment

 Do I Need a Bankruptcy Attorney?

 The answer, once again, is absolute.
-Even with a Chapter 7 filing, there are exemptions that can allow you to keep many if not most of your possessions, including even your home and car in certain circumstances.
-You also will need to come up with a reorganization plan that you can get your creditors to approve under Chapter 13 if that’s the best route to take.
+Even with a Chapter 7 filing, there are exemptions that can allow you to keep many, if not most, of your possessions, including even your home and car in certain circumstances.
+You also will need to come up with a reorganization plan that you can get your creditors to approve under Chapter 13 if that is the best route to take.

 In short, bankruptcy is not a simple DIY project for most people who have accumulated possessions along with debts that are proving problematic.
-An experienced and knowledgeable bankruptcy attorney can guide you through the process, toward the best possible result.
+A knowledgeable bankruptcy attorney can guide you through the process toward the best possible result.

 Continue Reading Read Less